-WARNING: Check the condition of the skis and the ski runners.
-Replace if more than half worn.
+WARNING: Check the condition of skis, ski runners and leaf springs, replace if weak.
+Replace ski runners if more than half worn.

-Torque steering arm bolts as illustrated below making sure to keep a minimum gap of 4 mm (5/32'') between lugs.
+Torque steering arm bolt as illustrated below making sure to keep a minimum gap of 4 mm (5/32 in) between lugs.